flatcar-archive/flatcar-docs/coreupdate/configure-machines.md

 ### Force update in foreground

-If you want to see what's going on behind the scenes, you can watch the ouput in the foreground:
+If you want to see what's going on behind the scenes, you can watch the output in the foreground:

 ```
 $ update_engine_client -update